Assets Traded in Organized Markets

 Real assets are investments in tangible properties, usually held by operating companies.
 Investors find real assets attractive due to their potential income and tax benefits and low correlation to other asset classes.
 However, direct investments in real assets are usually quite costly as investors must either maintain the property themselves or hire a manager to do it for them.
 No two real assets are exactly the same, making real assets difficult to value and trade.

-Real estate investment trusts (REITs) and master limited partnerships (MLPs) are financial intermediaries that package real assets into securities.
-They then pass on most of their net income, minus management fees, to investors.
-These investment options provide a way for investors to indirectly access real assets, avoiding the limitations of direct investments.
+Financial intermediaries like real estate investment trusts (REITs) and master limited partnerships (MLPs) securitize real assets and passing through most of their net income after management fees to investors.
+These investment vehicles allow investors to gain indirect exposure to real assets without the same shortcomings of direct investments.

 Question 1